 Rainbow Six Siege isn’t a horribly demanding game if you turn down some graphical settings, so if you’re not interested in going for a high refresh rate setup you can definitely get away with a cheaper (last gen) graphics card, but in this list we will only talk about GPUs that are currently being produced and sold.

 Latency and gaming

-Along with Nvidia’s 30 series of cards they also released Reflex.
+Along with Nvidia’s 30 series of cards (it’s worth noting that the tech is available for GeForce 900 and up cards) they also released their Reflex Low Latency Technology.
 This allows you to measure system latency as well as reduce it, as long as the game you’re playing supports it.
 Rainbow Six is one such game.
 If you’ve got compatible hardware you can drastically reduce your overall system latency (the Reflex SDK dynamically reduces the game’s render queue by keeping the CPU in perfect sync with the GPU, which reduces pressure on the CPU and GPU, leading to lower overall latency) and measure your latency in case something is going wrong somewhere.
 This is especially handy for competitive gamers who want their system latency to be as low as possible at all times.

 If you want to you can read more about it here or by clicking the button on the right if you want to read a more ‘watered down’ version that we wrote on the topic.

 Nvidia has been leading the way when it comes to high performance graphics cards for a pretty long time now so it’s no surprise to see that the vast majority of professional gamers opt for an Nvidia card.
 That’s reflected in this list as well, with all cards being from the ‘team green’ brand.

 As always it’s important to make sure that you have a balanced system.
 It does not make sense to spend all of your budget on a top tier GPU if your ram and CPU can’t keep up.